xiaoyunyang/looseleaf-node/README.md

 **Notes**

 * Lots of extraneous folders and files were omitted from the file structure map above because they are auto-generated when you first set up your project or after when you build the project
+* The files marked with `*` is omitted from the github repo because they contain authentication ids, secrets, etc that are application-specific
 * The files marked with `**` is the starting point for navigating the server code and client code.